FET-Jet Calculator 2.0

 The Power of Speed and Simplicity

 Whether you’re working with SiC for the first time or an experienced designer seeking the best SiC device for your design, selecting the optimal device in the right power topology should be easy.
 This is why we built FET-Jet CalculatorTM.
 Version 2.0 now supports an even wider range of power applications and the complete portfolio of Gen 3 and Gen 4 SiC devices, including new 750V and 1200V Gen 4 SiC FETs.
-It helps power designers evaluate UnitedSiC devices in a variety of circuit topologies and quickly focus in on the most promising solutions.
-It is easy to use and provides the data needed to make design decisions quickly and confidently.
+It helps power designers evaluate UnitedSiC devices in a variety of circuit topologies and focus in on the most promising solutions to make design decisions quickly and confidently.

 It all happens in 3 easy steps:

 Enter operating specs & select device

 - Easily evaluate the full range of UnitedSiC FETs and diodes

 - Provides results to facilitate fundamental design decisions including:

 - Instant bar chart results for both losses and efficiency data

 - Junction temperature